Planning a budget Disneyland vacation is completely feasible.

 Choosing whether or not to buy a Park Hopper pass can be tricky.
 It all depends on the type of Disneyland vacation you’re organizing.

 For instance, if you only have two days at the parks, I’d recommend skipping the Park Hopper tickets.
 This allows you to visit one park per day and truly make the most of each day.
-On the other hand, if you only have one day in your Los Angeles family vacation for Disney, take advantage of those Park Hopper passes and visit both parks!
+On the other hand, if you only have one day in your Los Angeles family vacation for Disney, take advantage of those Park Hoppers and visit both parks!

 Also, keep an eye out for Disneyland vacation deals throughout the year.
 You never know what sales can pop up!
+You might be able to purchase 1-park per day tickets for less than the regular price.

 Look for Disneyland Vacation Packages

+Want to go to Disneyland on the cheap?
 Those who prefer visiting Disneyland on a budget should also take advantage of vacation packages.
 When you combine your hotel with your Disneyland tickets, you’ll save even more money in the long run.

 Disneyland vacation packages are also customizable, allowing you to plan the most magical vacation all within your predetermined budget.